Lady Daphne

 Historic Thames Sailing Barge

-This Spring Charlestown becomes home to the 1923 Thames Sailing Barge ‘Lady Daphne’.
-She’ll be returning to her old stomping grounds, as she served as part of the Thomas Watson Shipping fleet transporting local china clay.
+Charlestown is the home port to the 1923 Thames Sailing Barge ‘Lady Daphne’.
+She was first in the Harbour in 1926 when she served as part of the Thomas Watson Shipping fleet transporting local china clay.

-Lady Daphne’s owners, Sam and Andy, say “We’re bringing Lady Daphne back to her roots, in a bid to widen the audience exposed to Thames Sailing Barges and all their history, and diversify her use once more.
+Lady Daphne returned to the Harbour in 2022, sailed down from London by her owners, Sam and Andy.
+They say “We’ve brought Lady Daphne back to her roots, in a bid to widen the audience exposed to Thames Sailing Barges and all their history, and diversify her use once more.
 We aim to carve a new path in her iconic history, which connects her back to the people and places of her younger years.”

-Lady Daphne will also be available for private hire, for wedding receptions, parties and dining evenings.
+Lady Daphne is available for private hire, for wedding receptions, parties and dining evenings.

 • Standing capacity in summer season (inside / outside): 80